FahimAhamed0602/FahimAhamed0602/README.md

 **Director – Information & Technology**
 *BRAC University Entrepreneurship Development Forum (BUEDF)* (2021–2024)
-- Organized 3 IT skill workshops for 100+ members.
+- Organised 3 IT skill workshops for 100+ members.
-- Managed university IT infrastructure and official Facebook groups.
+- Managed the Club's IT infrastructure and official Facebook groups.
 - Led a core team of 100 members.

 ---